-Beginning July 1, 2011 the homeschooling law in Tennessee is changed.
-This year legislation passed the TN House and the TN Senate and the Governor has signed the SB1468 / HB1631 into law.
-An official copy of the bill is here.
+On July 1, 2011, homeschooling law in Tennessee changed, making homeschooling much easier for Tennesseans.
+Legislation passed the TN House and Senate and the Governor signed the SB1468 / HB1631 into law.

-About ninety-five plus percent of homeschoolers in Tennessee sign up with a church related school that offers an umbrella program.
-Why’s that?
+About ninety-five percent of homeschoolers in Tennessee sign up with a church related school that offers an umbrella program.
+Why?
 The number of services available to families and their students makes them so popular.
-This choice offers many different services. including a range of curriculum options, scheduling, testing, assistance, graduation participation, plus all sorts of coordinated activities including the arts and sports.
-Some of these schools offer statewide and worldwide enrollment.
-Some only allow enrollment for members of their church.
-Some require that you live within 50 miles of the church.
-Some require testing while others offer testing when parents are ready.
-Some mandate the use of a certain curriculum, while others simply request that you report what curriculum is used.
-These schools are business / ministries and they are mindful of their customers wishes within the context of their ministry objectives.
+These services might include a range of curriculum options, scheduling, testing, assistance, graduation participation, plus all sorts of coordinated activities including arts and sports.

 For detailed information on the Tennessee Home Education Law click here.